onsip/sipjs.com/content/index.md

     return session;
 }

-// Sets up the button for a user to manage calling and hanging up function setUpVideoInterface(userAgent, target, remoteRenderId) {
+function setUpVideoInterface(userAgent, target, remoteRenderId) {
-    // true if the button should initiate a call,
-    // false if the button should end a call var onCall = false;
+    var onCall = false;
     var session;
     var remoteRender = document.getElementById(remoteRenderId);

     // Handling invitations to calls.
     // Also, for each new call session, we need to add an event handler to set
-    // the correct button state when we receive a "bye" request. userAgent.on('invite', function (incomingSession) {
+    // the correct state when we receive a "bye" request. userAgent.on('invite', function (incomingSession) {
         onCall = true;
         session = incomingSession;